The path out of this mess is in part social tech, we need to build this path

 A #fashernista look at this mess, do you think it’s helpful spreading this #dotcons fodder?

 Postmodernism’s rejection of universal truths and grand narratives leads to intellectual fragmentation.
-Without a common framework, discourse become fragmented, making it difficult to build consensus or coherent strategies for social change.
-The complexity and elitism of postmodernist thought erode public trust in intellectuals and academics.
+Without any common framework, society become fragmented, making it difficult to build consensus or coherent strategies for social change.
+The complexity and elitism of postmodernist “thought” erodes the public trust in intellectuals and academics.
 When scholars are disconnected from everyday concerns, their influence and credibility diminish.
 Postmodernism’s emphasis on the subjective nature of truth leads to cultural relativism, where all viewpoints are seen as equally valid.
 This undermines efforts to address injustices and challenge harmful practices.
 The focus on deconstruction and critique leads to a paralysis of action.
-If all truths and structures are seen as flawed, it becomes impossible to mobilize collective action or propose constructive solutions.
+If all truths and structures are seen as flawed, it becomes impossible to mobilize collective action or propose constructive solutions we ungently need

-Conclusion: Postmodernism has dug itself deep into contemporary thought, people don’t see any more the creating of its own establishment norms and power structures, but it’s still there pushing much of the current mess.
-This has pushed intellectual insularity, a lack of practical engagement, and a strong tendency to obscurantism, building, the current “messy” blocking of meaningful activism and clear discourse.
+In conclusion to this sad story: Postmodernism has dug itself deep into contemporary thought, so that people don’t see any more its part in establishment norms and power structures, but it’s still there pushing much of the current mess.
+This has grown intellectual insularity, a lack of practical engagement, and a strong tendency to obscurantism, thus building the current “messy”, hard blocking of meaningful activism and most clear discourse.

 Working with the #mainstreaming to compost the current mess.